williamngan/pts/guide/md/_9000_Technical_notes.md

 import {Pt, Line} from "pts/dist/es5"
 ```

-Also take a look at [pts-react-example](https://github.com/williamngan/pts-react-example) which includes examples of using Pts in React components.
+For using Pts with React, [react-pts-canvas](https://www.npmjs.com/package/react-pts-canvas) is a component which you can extend to make it your own.
+Also take a look at [pts-react-example](https://github.com/williamngan/pts-react-example) which includes Pts examples in React.

 ### Cloning Pt with `clone()` or `$...`